 National Committee on Vital and Health Statistics

 The National Committee on Vital and Health Statistics is authorized under Section 306(k) of the Public Health Service Act, as amended, and codified at 42 U.S. Code § 242k(k).
-The Committee is governed by provisions of Public Law 92-463, as amended, (5 U.S.C.
+The Committee is governed by the provisions of the Federal Advisory Committee Act (FACA), P.L.
+92-463 (Oct.
+6, 1972), as amended, 5 U.S.C.
 App.
-2), which sets forth standards for the formation and use of advisory committees.
+2.

 Objective and Scope of Activities

 The Committee shall assist and advise the Secretary on health data, statistics, privacy, national health information policy, and the Department’s strategy to best address those issues.
 The Committee also shall assist and advise the Department in the implementation of the Administrative Simplification provisions of the Health Insurance Portability and Accountability Act and shall inform decision making about data policy by HHS, states, local governments and the private sector.

 As the Department’s statutory public advisory body on health data, statistics and national health information policy, the Committee shall assist and advise the Secretary on health data, statistics, privacy, national health information policy, and the Department’s strategy to best address those issues.